Preparing the next generation of trust & safety professionals

 It started as an idea under stellar palm trees during the inaugural Trust & Safety Research Conference at Stanford University last year and became a wonderful and inspiring group of professionals from academia, industry, and non-profits.

-With the leadership of Shelby Grossman and Alex Stamos, the Stanford Trust & Safety Teaching Consortium was established.
+With the leadership of Shelby Grossman and Alex Stamos, the Stanford Trust & Safety Teaching Consortium at the Cyber Policy Center, a joint initiative of the Freeman Spogli Institute for International Studies and Stanford Law School, was established.
 For the past 8 months, we worked on the very first open source syllabus on trust & safety with one goal: Help make the internet a safer place for everyone.

 The open source syllabus launched with 13 modules accessible for everyone who prepares the next generation of trust and safety professionals from engineering and PMs to policy, legal and regulation.